HL7/US-Core/source/pages/_includes/us-core-condition-intro.md

 -   Query for a Patient’s current or historical problems
 -   Record or update a Patient’s problem

-###### Mandatory Data Elements and Terminology
+### Mandatory and Must Support Data Elements

-The following data-elements are mandatory (i.e data MUST be present).
-These are presented below in a simple human-readable explanation.
+The following data-elements are mandatory (i.e data MUST be present) or must be supported if the data is present in the sending system ([Must Support] definition).
+They are presented below in a simple human-readable explanation.
 Profile specific guidance and examples are provided as well.
-The [**Formal Profile Definition**](#profile) below provides the  formal summary, definitions, and  terminology requirements.
+The [Formal Profile Definition] below provides the  formal summary, definitions, and  terminology requirements.

 **Each Condition must have:**